mtbkapp/mtbkapp-blog/content/posts/6502_dev_machine.md

 This took over 20 miniutes to setup but most of that was downloading Ubuntu Mate and installing it--so mostly waiting.
 The rest was pretty easy to install.
-Next I'm going to start the (Nerdy Nights Tutorials)[http://nintendoage.com/auth/forum/messageview.cfm?catid=22&threadid=7155].
+Next I'm going to start the [Nerdy Nights Tutorials](http://nintendoage.com/auth/forum/messageview.cfm?catid=22&threadid=7155).